Arjunpuram22/2048-game-ci-cd/README.md

 ---

 ## 🔄 Proving CI/CD in Action

+To validate the end-to-end CI/CD pipeline, I performed the following steps:

-	1.	✏️ Edited index.html — changed heading (e.g., “2048 by Arjun Puram”)
+1. ✏️ **Edited `index.html`** — changed the game heading to _“2048 by Arjun Puram”_ to simulate a code update.
-	2.	💾 Committed & pushed the update to the GitHub main branch
+2. 💾 **Committed and pushed** the change to the GitHub `main` branch.
-	3.	⚙️ Observed CodePipeline automatically running all 3 stages:
+3. ⚙️ **Observed AWS CodePipeline** automatically execute all three stages:
-	      •	Source ✅
+   - **Source** ✅
-	      •	Build ✅
+   - **Build** ✅
-	      •	Deploy ✅
+   - **Deploy** ✅
-	4.	🌐 Verified ECS task restarted with the latest image
+4. 🌐 **Verified ECS Fargate task restarted** with the newly built Docker image.
-	5.	🎯 Confirmed the updated site reflected live at the public IP
+5. 🎯 **Confirmed the updated website** was live at the public IP, reflecting the latest code changes.

+> Each code push automatically triggers the build and deployment process — demonstrating a fully automated CI/CD workflow.